skygate/skyexpo-matchmaking/README.md

 We do not store our secret settings inside our source code.
 All sensible settings are stored in config/.env file, which is not tracked by the version control.

-We store them as secret environment variables in our [Jenkins CI](https://jenkins.hal.skygate.io/) Then we use dump-env to dump variables from both environment and .env file template.
+We store them as secret environment variables in our [Drone CI](https://drone.hal.skygate.io/skygate/skyexpo-matchmaking/) Then we use dump-env to dump variables from both environment and .env file template.
 Then, this file is copied inside docker image and when this image is built - everything is ready for production.
 [Check out dump-env project to read more](https://github.com/sobolevn/dump-env).